Jeremy Pena Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks seventh in MLB.

-- The Blue Jays have the 22nd-ranked team ERA among all league pitching staffs (4.86).
+- The Blue Jays have the 20th-ranked team ERA among all league pitching staffs (4.70).

-- Blue Jays pitchers combine to allow the second-most home runs in baseball (26 total, 1.5 per game).
+- The Blue Jays surrender the fifth-most home runs in baseball (26 total, 1.4 per game).

-- Bassitt makes the start for the Blue Jays, his fourth of the season.
-He is 1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched.
+- Berrios (1-2) gets the starting nod for the Blue Jays in his fourth start of the season.
+He's put together a 7.98 ERA in 14 2/3 innings pitched, with 18 strikeouts.

-- The righty last pitched on Thursday against the Detroit Tigers, when he threw six innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Friday against the Tampa Bay Rays, the righty went five innings, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.